Afzal Ansari: Early life

 Afzal Ansari was born in Yusufpur–Mohammadabad town in Ghazipur district, Uttar Pradesh to Subhanullah Ansari and Begum Rabia.
 He received his school education.
 For higher studies, he enrolled in the local post-graduate college and completed Post Graduation from the University of Gorakhpur.
-He used to sell tickets at the Prince Cinema Hall, at Mohamedabad, Ghazipur, where his younger brother Mukhtar Ansari also used to sell black tickets.

 Family

 Afzal Ansari's father Subhanullah Ansari was the chairman of Nagar Palika Parishad, Mohammadabad, and was elected unopposed.
 His grandfather Mukhtar Ahmed Ansari served as the president (1926–1927) of the All-India Muslim League, as well as the Indian National Congress (INC), and was one of the founders of the Jamia Millia Islamia, New Delhi.

 Former Vice President of India Mohammad Hamid Ansari is Afzal Ansari's cousin.

 Afzal Ansari is married to Farhat Ansari since 26 October 1991 and the couple have 3 daughters.

-Ansari's elder brother Sibgatullah Ansari and his younger brother Mukhtar Ansari both are politician and ex-MLA.
+Ansari's elder brother Sibgatullah Ansari and his younger brother Mukhtar Ansari both were involved in politics and became MLA's in different constituencies.